Qwickdom/dotfiles-bspwm/.github/README.md

       cp -r .config/* ~/.config/
       cp -r .fonts/* ~/
       cp .xinitrc ~/
+      ```

-      # If you use a laptop copy this file to be able to click on tap
+      > If you use a laptop copy this file to be able to click on tap

+      ```sh
       sudo cp 02-touchpad-ttc.conf /etc/X11/xorg.conf.d
       ```

    5. ### Configure stuff

-      The relevant files are inside your `~/.config/bspwm` directory.
+      The relevant files are inside in `~/.config/bspwm` directory.

-      + #### User preferences and default applications
+      + #### Polybar

-         In `bspwmrc` there is a *Default Applications* section where user preferences and default applications are defined.
+        > Directory polybar/

+         In `config.ini` is *My Status Bar* configuration where I define my preferences.
-         You should change those to your liking.
+         You should change this to your liking.

+      * #### Rofi

+        > Directory rofi/

+         Here you'll find the menus that I usually use.
+         If you want to add more, you can place theme in bin/ and themes/ respectively.

+      * #### Background

+        > Script .fehbg

+         This is a simple script to set my background.
+         Edit the file and add your image in the directory corresponding.

+      * #### BSPWM config

+        > Window Manager configuration

+         In `bspwmrc` I've some auto start processes, window manager configuration and rules for applications.
+         You should change the monitor in case of is different.

+      * #### Picom

+        > Compositor configuration

+         In `picom.conf` I defined some of the composer values that are to my liking.
+         Change the file if you want.

+   6. ### Log in

-   6. ### Lastly, reboot your system and log in into `BSPWM` with xinit tapping `startx`.
+        Lastly, reboot your system and log in into `BSPWM` with xinit tapping `startx`.

 </details><br>